archlinux/alpm/alpm-repo-db/README.md

 ## Overview

 The `alpm-repo-db` crate contains a `desc` module, which provides functionality for writing and parsing of [alpm-repo-desc] files.
 These `desc` files describe the metadata of single packages in an [alpm-repo-db] (aka.
 ALPM repository sync databases).
 They contain data such as the package name, version, architecture, file name, checksums, and dependencies.

+It also contains a `files` module, which provides functionality for writing and parsing of [alpm-repo-files] files.

-This crate also provides the command line interface (CLI) `alpm-repo-desc`, which can be used to create, parse, format and validate [alpm-repo-desc] files.
+This crate provides the command line interfaces (CLI) `alpm-repo-desc` and `alpm-repo-files`, which can be used to create, parse, format and validate their respective file formats.

 ## Examples

 ### Library

-Parsing [alpm-repo-descv1] files:
+#### Parsing [alpm-repo-descv1] files

 ```rust
 use std::str::FromStr;